-On Monday Mozilla will be releasing the latest beat of its new Firefox 4 beta 4 that will bring Windows hardware acceleration and a major interface change called tab sets.
+On Monday, Mozilla will be releasing the latest beta of its new Firefox 4 beta 4, which will bring Windows hardware acceleration and a major interface change called tab sets.

-But if you fancy putting the new hardware acceleration through it paces follow these instructions provided by Mozilla:
+But if you fancy putting the new hardware acceleration through its paces, follow these instructions provided by Mozilla:

 Here are Mozilla’s instructions for enabling Direct2D in Firefox by changing settings accessed by typing “about:config” into the address bar: